ldengel3718/Engr3/README.md

 ### Reflection
-This assignment was a tough final assignment where we didn't lock in in the beggining so we had a lot of work to do at the end.
-We struggled with starting the onshape and working on the different arm pieces.
+This assignment was a tough final assignment where we didn't lock in in the beginning so we had a lot of work to do at the end.
+We struggled with starting the Onshape and working on the different arm pieces.
 We also needed to get the right amount of teeth on the gears.
-Ryan did the code and did very well and we did the onshape together.
-The code was a simple control of multiple servo motors using buttons.
+Liam helped us figure out the calculations and a good design strategy for this issue.
 ## Stepper Motor + Units

 ### Assignment Description
-We had to make the motor move backwards and forwards when we pressed a button.
+We had to make the motor move backward and forwards when we pressed a button.

 ### Code